RocketChat/docs-old/3. Installation/2. PaaS Deployments/Google Compute Engine/README.md

     `sudo wget -qO- https://get.docker.com/ | sh`

 4. install a docker image for mongo db
-   `sudo docker run --name mongo -d mongo --smallfiles`
+   `sudo docker run --name db -d mongo --smallfiles`

 5. install a docker image for rocketchat and connect it to mongodb. `ROOT:URL` should be substituted your own:

-   `sudo docker run --name rocketchat -p 80:3000 --env ROOT_URL=https://www.test.com --env MONGO_URL=mongodb://mongo/rocketchat --link db -d rocketchat/rocket.chat`
+   `sudo docker run --name rocketchat -p 80:3000 --env ROOT_URL=https://www.test.com --env MONGO_URL=mongodb://db/rocketchat --link db -d rocketchat/rocket.chat`

    You are now runing rocket chat on compute engine.
 You can open a browser with the external IP of the instance.